mattogodoy/godot_raycast_suspension/README.md

 # Godot 4 raycast suspension

-This project demosntrates the use of raycasts to simulate a realistic and adjustable suspension system.
+This project demonstrates the use of raycasts to simulate a realistic and adjustable suspension system.
 It also uses the Jolt physics engine.

 https://github.com/mattogodoy/godot_raycast_suspension/assets/1627178/426a5fc8-d616-44b3-bb9d-79be3f1fdb52